mysterious-coding/base_entranced/README.md

 Your most-preferred weapons go at the beginning; least-preferred weapons go at the end.
 For example, you could enter `/setu prefer RCTIGDUEBSMKYPL`

 Note that this must contain EXACTLY 15 letters(one for each weapon).
 Also note that the command is `setu` with the letter `U` (as in "universe") at the end.
+Add this to your autoexec.cfg if you want ensure that it runs every time.
+Clients who do not enter this, or enter an invalid value, will simply use default JK3 weapon priority.

 ####Reset siege to round 1 on map change vote
 No more changing maps with timer going down.